 What is your first reaction on a network fault?
 A direct login to the device is not a recommended approach to start troubleshooting an alert.
 Providing an access to every team member for all the devices in the network has associated risks and is an option that does not scale in expanding teams.
-That said, you would like the team to be equipped with the required utilities that lets them quickly troubleshoot any performance issues in the network.
-Instant accesses to the network troubleshooting tools help isolate a fault quickly and embark on the actions needed to resolve a fault as early as possible.
+That said, you would like the team to be equipped with the required utilities such as an advanced network troubleshooting tool that lets them quickly troubleshoot any performance issues in the network.
+Instant access to the network troubleshooting tools help isolate a fault quickly and empowers one to take corrective action to resolve the fault as soon as possible.

 With rapid development in artificial intelligence, automation is at a tipping point.
-In network monitoring, automation helps network monitor tools to react based on thresholds or a set of rules/ criteria being met.
-With automation, the monitoring tool can automatically detect and troubleshoot problems (proactive monitoring), send alert notifications and also provide suggestions for better network performance and maintenance based on usage and priority.
+In network monitoring, automation helps network monitor tools to react based on threshold values or a set of framed rules/ criteria being met.
+With automation, the monitoring tool can automatically detect and troubleshoot problems (proactive monitoring), send alert notifications.
+A network monitoring software also provide suggestions for better network performance and maintenance based on usage and priority.

 A common problem faced by IT operators and system administrators is the lack of visibility.
-A network monitoring tool that provides comprehensive, detailed visibility into various monitoring aspects of the network in a consolidated manner that also provides the flexibility of choosing what you want to see, will help you to stay on top of your network.
+A network monitoring tool that provides comprehensive, detailed visibility into various monitoring aspects of the network in a consolidated manner would be useful.
+Moreover a network monitoring tool that also provides the flexibility of choosing what you want to see, will help you to stay on top of your network.
 The information from these various tools must be presented in a common screen with at-a-glance charts and intuitive graphs.
-A network monitor tool can be enhanced to perform more advanced operations and it is important to have support for add-ons and integrations to monitor a wider aspect of the network.
+A network monitor tool can be enhanced to perform more advanced operations with the help of addons and options for integrating other tools.

-Network scalability is an important aspect to be considered when selecting enterprise network monitoring tools, especially in recent times where networks are perpetual.
-A network monitoring tool is described as scalable when it is more adaptable to the changing needs or demands of the business or users.
-Scalability helps a network to stay in par with increased productivity, trends, changing needs and new adaptations and ensures that the overall network performance may not significantly degrade, regardless the size of the network increasing.
+Network scalability is an important aspect to be considered when selecting enterprise network monitoring tools, especially in recent times where networks are virtual.
+A network monitoring tool can be called as scalable when it is more adaptable to the changing needs or demands of the business or users.
+Scalability helps a network to stay in par with increased productivity, trends, changing needs and new adaptations.
+Scalabiity ensures that the overall network performance does not significantly degrade, even if the size of the network is increasing.

-The following tools help you to perform the first and second level troubleshooting based on the nature of the network fault, thus making it robust enough to be chosen as an enterprise network monitoring tool.
+The following tools funtion as network testing tools and help you to perform the first and second level troubleshooting based on the nature of the network fault, thus making it robust enough to be chosen as an enterprise network monitoring tool.
+Installing a network test software helps you to identify faults quite easily.

 When you receive a 'device down' alert, the first condition that you might want to assess is if the device is reachable.
 From the device snapshot page in OpManager, do an instant ping and check for response.
 You can troubleshoot further using the other network monitoring tools if a ping to the device fails, or if the response time is very high.

-When you troubleshoot a device down alert using Ping and the device fails to respond, you can Traceroute to determine if the device is not reachable because of a failure in the path.
+When you troubleshoot a device down alert using Ping and the device fails to respond, you can use the Traceroute feature as a quick network testing tool to determine if the device is not reachable because of a failure in the path.
 Trace the route from OpManager to the destination device, check the number of hops to the monitored device and spot the exact point of delay or outage.
-Again, this serves as a first level troubleshooting and based on the response, you can switch to other monitoring tools to drill down a fault.
+Again, this serves as a first level troubleshooting and based on the response, you can switch to other monitoring tools provided in OpManager to drill down a fault.

 Learn how choosing the right network monitoring tools can impact your business.